Ahmed3atef/Ahmed3atef/README.md

 > “Thought constitutes the greatness of man.
 Man is a reed, the feeblest thing in nature, but he is a thinking reed.” ― BLAISE PASCAL

-👨‍💻 About me: My academic background is in Social Work and I have experience in Retail, Logistics.
+👨‍💻 About me: My academic background is in Social Work and I have experience in Retail and Logistics.
 I am currently transitioning my career into the IT and CS field also i toked CS50 from Harvard and freecodecamp Courses.

 <div align="center">